 Upon analysis of the possible differences between LRC and / or ARC applying the PAA and GMM approach, respectively, the Group noted no material differences for contracts with coverage period of more than one year.

 Hence, the Group reported all contracts using the PAA approach maintaining a consistent accounting treatment to the rest of the portfolio of insurance contracts issued and reinsurance contracts held that have a coverage period of up to one year.

-The Group assesses materiality at each respective group of contracts level and at an aggregate insurance contract liabilities / re-insurance contract assets level using pre-determined quantitative threshold for differences at the group of contracts.
+The Group assesses materiality at each respective group of contracts level and at an aggregate insurance contract liabilities / re-insurance contract assets level using pre-determined quantitative threshold for differences at the group of contracts, subsequently upon indication of material change the grove reassess the eligibility.